Vulture Culture: How we encourage bullying

 When Parents are Victims

 In a similar scenario, sometimes a mom is actually being bullied by the dad.
-A young girl may identify with the mother, and act as a victim.
+A young girl may identify with the mother, and act like a victim.

 Victims often send non-verbal cues that are immediately read by others.
 It is not hard to detect the cues that someone is intimidated or frightened.
 People communicate fear via a look, blushing, sweating, trembling, a crack in their voice, avoiding eye contact, or trying to blend in.
 The more one acts afraid, the more likely one is likely to be victimized.